jwily/alterself/README.md

 https://alterself.herokuapp.com/

-Welcome to Alter Self, a minimalistic role-playing character manager designed to ease new players into the world of 5th-edition Dungeons and Dragons.
+Welcome to Alter Self, a minimalistic role-playing character manager.

 This site serves as the creator's capstone project for his time at the App Academy coding bootcamp.